uzeyirce/nym-node-gateway-mode/README.md

 ```bash
 service nym-node start && journalctl -u nym-node -f -n 100
 ```
-* If the packaging process is complete, there is no issue.
+* If the packaging process has started, there are no issues.
-* CTRL + C
+* Press CTRL + C.
-* important note: CTRL + C is used to stop or interrupt a running command or process in the terminal.
+* Important note: CTRL + C is used to stop or interrupt a running command or process in the terminal.

 ```bash
 sudo apt install node-ws